viannaandreBR/hyperledger/labs/lab01/README.md

-VERSION 0.6.1 WITH JAVA SUPPORT
+DEPLOY HYPERLEDGER SERVER VERSION 0.6.1 WITH JAVA SUPPORT

 **IN CASE YOU HAVE OTHER HYPERLEGER DOCKER IMAGES, YOU SHOULD REMOVE THEM FIRST**